pdmurray/metallb-example/readme.md

 ## Test MetalLB, democratic-csi & External-DNS (Pihole) with Nginx

-With the following example, nginx should request an external IP with MetalLB and register DNS with pihole.
+With the following example, nginx should request an external IP with MetalLB, register DNS with pihole, and mount the html directory to your TrueNAS ZFS PV.

 `$ kubectl apply -f nginx.yaml`